TomasVotruba/tomasvotruba.com/packages/blog/data/2021/2021-01-11-how-to-detect-complex-duplicated-methods-with-phpstan.md

 1.82% duplicated lines out of 446676 total lines of code
 ```

 Is this number high?
 Is it low?
-How low it should be?
-The output is so generic, there is no clear answer what to do with it.
+How low should it be?
+The output is so generic.
+There is no clear answer to what to do with it.
 That's because [phpcpd is using tokens](https://tomasvotruba.com/blog/2018/10/22/brief-history-of-tools-watching-and-changing-your-php-code/).

-This is different with PHPStan that runs on php-parser and uses abstract syntax tree.
+PHPStan changes an approach to duplicated code.
+It runs on php-parser and uses an abstract syntax tree.
 So why should we care?

 ### PHPStan gives Human Output, so we Know What to Do